KyleSwanso/Scroller/README.md

 Don't forget the 300 ohm resistor on your data input.
 Your Power supply should have a safety margin.
 Get more current than you need.
 Don't be a neanderthal.
 Use heat shrink tubing on your soldered wires.
+You may need to add a port forward in your router settings.
 ```

 **Suppliers:**